emurr-ucf/emurr/USERMAN/USERMAN.md

 The NFC application recommended by EMURR is NFC Tools on the [Google Play Store](https://play.google.com/store/apps/dev?id=6943435756825055171&hl=en_US&gl=US) or [App Store](https://apps.apple.com/us/app/nfc-tools/id1252962749) by wakdev.
 It will be able to assist in setting NFC tags.

 ### 4.1.2.
 How to Set an NFC Tag

+**Note:** You will only need to do this if you are visiting an institution that will not set tags for you.
+If you are visiting such an institution skip this section.

 #### 4.1.2.1.
 Prep